Messi double helps Barcelona to 4-2 win at Tottenham

 Messi’s two goals helped Barcelona fight off Tottenham’s second-half resurgence and secured a 4-2 win for the visitors on Wednesday.

-But Wednesday’s victory — after a three-game winless domestic run — was built on much more than Messi’s virtuoso performance.
+But the victory — after a three-game winless domestic run — was built on much more than Messi’s virtuoso performance.

 Selflessness isn’t a trait often attached to Luis Suarez, but it was the former Liverpool striker’s clever dummies that set up both goals from Messi as he allowed the ball to drift past him into the path of the Argentine forward.

-The five-time world player of the year could even afford to hit the post twice before scoring in the second half as Barcelona made it two wins out of two in Group B.
+The five-time world player of the year could even afford to hit the post twice before scoring in the second half as the five-time European champions made it two wins out of two in Group B.

 “Everything he does is so unpredictable,” Barcelona playmaker Philippe Coutinho said.
 “I’m thrilled for him that he scored twice.”